Understanding the Basics of Surety Bonds

 Types of Surety Bonds

-1. Contract Surety Bonds:
+1. Contract Bonds:

 • Bid Bonds: Issued before a contract is awarded to guarantee that the winning bidder will fulfill the terms of the contract.